KonstToIT/train_neural_network_app/README_EN.txt

 	Instructions for use:
 	1) In the field "Architecture" you need to enter n numbers separated by a space, where each number means the number of neurons in the current layer, and the number of this number displays the number of the layer.
 FIRST NUMBER SHOULD BE 5, and LAST 1, because in this version, the neural network trained on a specific data set.
+The number of neurons in hidden layers should be LESS OR EQUAL to 20.
+The cause of this restriction is impossibility to show more neurons in the image field.

 	2) Once you have entered the correct value in the "Architecture" field, click "submit".
 You will see a neural network given you architecture.